History of the Edgar Allen Poe Cottage in the Bronx

 According to the Museum Register, it took a while for the City to take control of the place as an historical site.
 In 1902 it opened Poe Park and in 1913 it moved the Poe House to its current site.
 This year the weekend of October 14th and 15th, you can visit the Poe Cottage free as it is a participant in Open House New York, which is an historic site weekend.

 Click here to read the rest of our story about Poe Cottage Museum in the Bronx.

 Poe Cottage History - Fordham Neighborhood - Bronx News

 Poe Cottage History & Neighborhood Bronx News & Related Info

 Click this link for promotions, discounts and coupons in the Bronx.

-Click here to go to the Bronx Arts & Culture section of this site.
+Click this link to go to the Bronx Neighborhoods section.

 Site Search Tips.
 1) For best results, when typing in more than one word, use quotation marks - eg "Midtown Neighborhood".
 2) Also try either singular or plural words when searching for a specific item such as "gym" or "gyms".